 Fraud is another—and more serious—concern.
 An analysis of cybercrime in social commerce transactions23 in Malaysia paints a not-so-pretty picture.
 Among the respondents, 9 per cent experienced making an online purchase but not receiving the product at all.
 Another 23 per cent experienced receiving a product that was different from what was promised.

-And despite increasing adoption of cashless payment methods, 46 per cent of Malaysian consumers still distrust the security of online payments24, especially when using smart devices.
-The majority—70 per cent—prefer online interbank transfers, cash, and ATMs.
+And despite increasing adoption of cashless payment methods, 46 per cent of Malaysian consumers still distrust the security of online payments, especially when using smart devices.32 The majority—70 per cent—prefer online interbank transfers, cash, and ATMs.

 The government also lamented the lack of product diversity.
 This is partly due to the fact that SMEs in Malaysia have been slow to adopt eCommerce.
 By enabling more brick-and-mortar retailers to sell, the government hopes to increase eCommerce adoption, as consumers will have plenty of items and product categories to choose from.

 For eCommerce merchants in Southeast Asia, Malaysia is one of the most attractive markets given its population size and increasing affluence. eCommerce merchants eyeing this market can take advantage of certain opportunities through the following strategies.

 Providing a diverse product range.
 Given the government’s concern about product diversity, online sellers have the opportunity to satisfy an unmet need among Malaysian consumers.
 One way to do this is to research the available products carried by popular sellers, and offer alternatives or related items and accessories.

 Check out popular offline items.
 Find out what products are selling like hotcakes on brick-and-mortar stores, but can just as easily be sold online.
 See if you can make and sell those items online at a better price.

 Offer a wide range of payment options.
 Think e-wallets, online transfers, credit cards, and cash on delivery.
 Explore virtual banking options, too.